 - Pain when standing or walking

-If you believe that you or someone you know might be suffering from high arch, please consult a foot orthotics professional at your earliest convenience.
+If you believe that you or someone you know might be suffering from a high arch, please consult a foot orthotics professional.
 The doctor will then conduct a variety of tests, including but not limited to:

 - A review of family history